anandprabhusk/azure-container-apps-ci-cd/README.md

 - [Troubleshooting Lessons](#troubleshooting-lessons)
 - [Final Checklist](#final-checklist)

----

 ## Purpose

 This guide explains how to deploy a Python application to Azure Container Apps through GitHub Actions using Azure Container Registry as the image source.

-It covers local app setup, Azure resource creation, GitHub repository configuration, workflow execution, validation, and monitoring in one end-to-end procedure.

----

 ## Solution Flow